Maediem/av1-ffmpeg-utils/README.md

 ## Why AV1?

-AV1 is a modern, open-source video codec developed by the Alliance for Open Media (AOM), designed to be the successor to both H.264 (x264) and H.265 (HEVC/x265).
+AV1 is a modern, open-source video codec developed by the Alliance for Open Media (AOM), probably to be the successor to both H.264 (x264) and H.265 (HEVC/x265).

 ### Compression Efficiency